whitefox Publishing Limited (“whitefox”, “we”, “us” and “our”) is committed to protecting and respecting your privacy.

 4.2 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-4.3 We use Google Analytics to collect information about your visit to our site for the purposes outlined above.
+4.3 We use third party website analytics service providers such as such as Google Analytics to collect information about your visit to our site for the purposes outlined above.
 This information may be transferred and stored outside of the European Economic Area (“EEA”).
 Where any transfer is made to a country outside of the EEA and the European Commission has not made an adequacy decision in relation to the laws of that country we will ensure that appropriate safeguards are in place prior to any transfer of your data.
 Those safeguards are likely to consist of either the use of standard data protection clauses adopted or approved by the European Commission or transfer to a US based recipient which is a member of the EU-US Privacy Shield self-certification arrangement or an equivalent regime.